edubart/nelua-lang/README.md

 luarocks install --server=http://luarocks.org/dev euluna
 ```

-You can now run hello world demo from this repository with:
+You can now compiler and run hello world demo from this repository with:

 ```bash
 euluna examples/helloworld.euluna